“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 - DAMS (dam removal is considered progress but wind turbines dam the sky)

 Why are industrial wind turbines allowed to break so many old rules respecting nature?
 The worst wind pimps display no humility about their goals.
 They just want to build, build and build some more, like other rapacious enterprises.
+History is repeating itself in the context of petroleum replacing whale oil (literally saving the whales) while wind power now tries to replace oil by killing scenery, trees, birds, bats & insects.
+It’s a full-circle techno-fix blunder.

 No matter how many airheads call them “beautiful,” wind turbines will always impact millions of people and animals in negative ways.
 The industry wants to expand what we see today by orders of magnitude if they can get away with it.
 Biologist E.O.
 Wilson’s plan for setting aside half of nature is already impossible.
 These machines are a colossal aesthetic blunder that doesn’t require number-crunching to analyze.
 All you need is eyes, ears and environmental awareness.
 They aren’t replacing older industrial scars like coal mines; they’re just adding to the total human impact.
 The moment wind turbines began expanding beyond their experimental beginnings and corporations got involved, it was inevitable that this would happen.
 The goal is to make them as tall as possible to catch elusive winds, which means they will never become less visible.
 It’s also a pipe dream that they can be made quiet or safe for flying animals.
 Most people in the industry must know this, which makes them doubly full of it.